patrinapun1-bit/dreu/logs/week-03.md

 ## Goals

-- Begin drafting a research poster for Undergraduate
+- Begin drafting a research poster.
--  Draft Poster Section connecting SHAP analysis, quantum encoding to TNBC datasets, connecting encoding to A-QLSTM-A model.
+-  Developed initial poster sections connecting SHAP analysis, quantum encoding of TNBC datasets, and their relationship to the A-QLSTM-A model.

 ## Approach and Implementation

-I created a very rough draft of my research poster by gathering information/data from my previous slideshows, merged dataset, and previous work.
-I pulled my tables and coded Bloch sphere diagrams from my slideshows.
-I referenced academic research posters from a link Jaclyn provided and read the research literatures she provided regarding SHAP analysis.
+I created a rough draft of my research poster by compiling information and data from my previous slideshows, merged dataset, and prior work.
+I incorporated tables and coded Bloch sphere diagrams from earlier presentations and referenced academic research poster examples provided by Jaclyn to guide the poster's structure and design.
+I also reviewed the research literature she shared on SHAP analysis to strengthen the conceptual connections between SHAP analysis, quantum encoding, the TNBC dataset, and the A-QLSTM-A model.

-I then also attended our weekly meeting where I was able to make notes to revising my research poster in the future and I created a new template for my academic poster that was more appropriate.
+During our weekly meeting, I took notes on feedback and future revisions, then redesigned the poster using a new template that was more appropriate for an academic research presentation.

 ## Results

-- I was able to create a rough draft of the research poster and revise it based on our weekly meeting.
+- Developed a rough draft of the research poster and made initial revisions based on feedback from the weekly meeting.

 ## Notes

-- I only created a rough draft of my research poster as I am only a little under halfway into the program.
+- The poster remains in an early draft stage, as I am currently a little under halfway through the program.